 German apple pancake… the first of three apple recipes I plan to share with you all between now and Thanksgiving.
 Hands down, this is my favorite recipe to enjoy for breakfast on a crisp autumn or winter morning (another good one is baked strawberry oatmeal).
 Cooked entirely in a cast iron skillet, this pancake recipe holds special meaning to me, a Christmas Day breakfast that my grandmother and I shared the last several years of her life.

 Apfelpfannkuchen, otherwise known as a German Apple Pancake, is a traditional German dish that’s loaded with caramelized apples, and a custard-like filling.
-While it’s not a strictly Christmas tradition, this fluffy pancake is something my German family regularly enjoyed throughout the yuletide season that I’ve only recently been making throughout the rest of the year.
+While it’s not a strictly Christmas tradition (nor is German Potato Salad, which also appeared throughout the holidays growing up), this fluffy pancake is something my German family regularly enjoyed throughout the yuletide season that I’ve only recently been making throughout the rest of the year.

 After a couple of days of insanely hot weather when I forced my husband to live on a couple of the handful of no-cook recipes I love so much (helllo heirloom tomato salad with feta), I noticed that the ugly apple tree in my parents backyard had suddenly been overloaded with delicious tart apples and I instantly knew that I needed to make this apple pancake recipe, which is started off on the stovetop and finished in the oven.